YottaDB/YDBDoc/ProgGuide/ioproc.rst

 CTRAP=expr Applies to: TRM

 Establishes the <CTRL> characters in the expression as trap characters for the current device.
-When YottaDB/GT.M receives a trap character in the input from a device, YottaDB/GT.M issues a run-time exception.
+When YottaDB receives a trap character in the input from a device, YottaDB issues a run-time exception.
 The device does not have to be the current device, that is $IO.

 The <CTRL> characters are ASCII 0 though 31.